-Charter School, in accordance with Education Code Section 47604.3, shall promptly respond to all reasonable inquiries, including but not limited to, inquiries regarding its financial records, from the District and shall consult with the District regarding any such inquiries.
-Charter School acknowledges that it, including but not limited to its nonprofit corporation, is subject to audit by the District and that if the District seeks an audit of Charter School it shall assume all costs of such audit.
-This obligation for the District to pay for an audit only applies if the audit requested is specifically requested by the District and is not otherwise required to be completed by Charter School by law or charter provisions.
+Charter School, including its nonprofit corporation shall promptly respond to all reasonable inquiries, including but not limited to inquiries regarding financial records from the District, and shall cooperate with the District regarding any inquiries.
+Charter School acknowledges that Charter School, including but not limited to its nonprofit corporation, is subject to audit by LAUSD, including, without limitation, audit by the District Office of the Inspector General.
+Charter School shall provide the District with current, complete, and accurate contact information for Charter School, Charter School administrators, and Board members.

-If an allegation or other evidence of waste, fraud, abuse or other material violation of law related to Charter School's operations, or breach of the charter, is received or discovered by the District, Charter School, including but not limited to its nonprofit corporation, employees and representatives, shall cooperate with any resulting inquiry and/or investigation undertaken by the District.
+If an allegation or other evidence of waste, fraud, abuse, or other material violation of law related to Charter School's operations, or breach of the Charter, is received or discovered by the District, Charter School, including but not limited to its nonprofit corporation, employees, and representatives, shall cooperate with any resulting inquiry and/or investigation undertaken by the District and/or the Office of the Inspector General Investigations Unit.